brainhackorg/global2020/content/home/what-is-bh.md

 Year after year, global Brainhack events have brought researchers together to participate in <b>open collaboration</b>, and regional Brainhack events keep the momentum going throughout the year.

-2020 being 2020, this year’s Brainhack Global will unite several <b>virtual</b> regional Brainhack events throughout the world.
+2020 being 2020, this year’s Brainhack Global will unite several **virtual** regional Brainhack events throughout the world.

 <br>